 - Struggling to get your head around building an Instagram approach?
 Identify the person in your company who has a strong personal Instagram profile (ideally with great photography skills!).
 Work with them to start creating some simple photos.

-The Final Frontier: From Content To Customers
+The Final Frontier Of Craft Beer Marketing: From Content To Customers

 There remains a major opportunity for craft brewers and bars alike to tap into the power of eCommerce in Asia.